Scripture Reference: Luke 4:14-30

 Suggested Emphasis: Encourage those who preach the word of God.

 Jesus began to rise in popularity as he preached more and more.
-One Sabbath (most probably a year after he had started his ministry) Jesus was invited to speak at the synagogue in Nazareth.
+One Sabbath Jesus was invited to speak at the synagogue in Nazareth.
 Although he was born in Bethlehem, he grew up in Nazareth.
 This was his hometown.
 The people who had watched Jesus grow up would have been excited that such a popular preacher had come from their town.
 It was the custom to allow visiting teachers to speak to the congregation with the special invitation of the synagogue leaders.

 Notice in verse 16 that it was Jesus’ custom to attend the synagogue every Sabbath.
 This is a lesson in itself that the children can relate to.

 Jesus read from the book of Isaiah.
-The custom was to read from the Hebrew and then he or someone else paraphrased it in Aramaic, one of the other common languages of the day.
-The scrolls were kept in a special place in the synagogue and handed to the reader by a special attendant.
+The custom was to read from the Hebrew and then he or someone else paraphrased it in Aramaic, the common language of Palestine in Jesus’ day.
+The scrolls were most likely kept in a special place in the synagogue and handed to the reader by a special attendant.
 The passage Jesus read about the Messiah (Isaiah 61:1-2) may have been one he chose to read, or it may have been the assigned passage for the day.
 The verse tells of the Messiah’s ministry of preaching and healing—to meet every human need.
-Jesus was proclaiming liberation form sin and all its consequences.
+Jesus was proclaiming liberation from sin and brokenness in all aspects of human life.
+Jesus was proclaiming a time when God would make all things whole and all things right.

-The Spirit of the Sovereign Lord is on me, because the Lord has anointed me to proclaim good news to the poor.
+This is because he has appointed me to tell the good news to the poor.

 It was customary to stand while reading Scripture but to sit while teaching.

-In verses 26-27 Jesus refers to 1 Kings 17:1-15 and 2 Kings 5:1-14 to mention Gentiles who God helped.
+In verses 26-27 Jesus refers to 1 Kings 17:1-15 and 2 Kings 5:1-14 which mention Gentiles who God helped.
 Jesus’ point was that when Israel rejected God’s messenger of redemption, God sent him to the Gentiles—and so it would be again if they refused to accept Jesus.
-This is the point when the Jews became so furious with the message that they tried to take Jesus to a cliff and throw him off.
+God’s message and work of liberation (redemption) was for all people.
+This is the point when the people of Nazareth became so furious with the message that they tried to take Jesus to a cliff and throw him off.

 Verse 30 does not say whether Jesus escaped miraculously or whether he was able to simply walk through the crowd as a result of his commanding presence.
 In any case, his time to die had not yet come (John 7:30).